TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Conclusion

 \section{Conclusion}

-We presented \rwname, a zero-shot progress estimator that repurposes the token probabilities of pretrained video VLMs as temporal value functions for robotic manipulation.
+We presented \rwname, a zero-shot progress reward method that repurposes token probabilities of pretrained video VLMs as instruction-conditioned progress signals for robotic manipulation.
 By querying the model's internal belief about instruction completion rather than requiring it to generate calibrated numerical outputs, \rwname\ sidesteps the well-known limitations of VLMs in numerical reasoning and instruction following.
-On the Open X-Embodiment dataset (39 datasets, 780 episodes) and our newly introduced \dname\ benchmark (113 tasks, 497 episodes across four robot platforms), \rwname\ with the open-source Qwen3-VL-8B achieves a mean VOC of 0.857 and 0.947 respectively, substantially outperforming GVL.
-We further showed that \rwname\ naturally supports success detection---where VOC-based methods degrade to chance-level performance on open-source models---and that the progress signal can be used for advantage-weighted behavior cloning, yielding consistent improvements over standard BC across six real-world SO-100 manipulation tasks.
+Across Open X-Embodiment and our newly introduced \dname\ benchmark, \rwname\ substantially outperforms GVL on open-source models.
+It also remains competitive with robotics reward models trained on large-scale data across progress-estimation metrics, while requiring no reward-model training.
+The instruction-disambiguation matrix and wrong-instruction raw-reward drop further show that rewards depend on the language instruction rather than prefix position alone.
+Finally, \rwname supports success detection without reward-model training, and \rwname\ can be used for reward-weighted behavior cloning, yielding consistent improvements over standard BC across six real-world SO-100 manipulation tasks.

-\textbf{Limitations.} Our method inherits the visual perception limitations of the underlying VLM: tasks requiring fine-grained spatial reasoning (e.g., precise alignment or small object manipulation) may receive noisy progress estimates when the model cannot visually distinguish intermediate states.
-The min-max normalization in~\Cref{eq:minmax} is performed per-episode, which prevents direct comparison of absolute progress values across different trajectories without additional calibration.
-Nevertheless, our success detection experiments show that the probability of the entire trajectory enables quality comparison across episodes.
-Finally, while \rwname\ works well with current open-source video VLMs, its performance is bounded by the video understanding capabilities of the backbone model.
-Future improvements in video VLMs should directly translate to better progress estimation.